 By making your website responsive, easy to navigate and aesthetically pleasing on both mobile devices and laptops, visitors are more likely to stick around and explore the content you have to offer.
 If your website isn’t responsive, it will be hard for people to find the information they’re looking for because the font will be too small and buttons will overlap.
 This visual cue will affect how the visitor sees you as a professional organization.

 Don’t let an unresponsive website sabotage your brand before you even have an opportunity to get in front of a prospect to communicate your offering!

-Online users these days require organizations to accommodate their behaviours and preferences.
-It’s a guarantee that a portion of your audience are more likely to search the web on mobile devices, and for this reason responsive websites are absolutely vital for your online presence and content.
+Online users these days require organizations to accommodate their behaviors and preferences.
+It’s a guarantee that a portion of your audience is more likely to search the web on mobile devices, and for this reason, responsive websites are absolutely vital for your online presence and content.

 What are some other ways you use your website to let your online content shine?
 Let me know in the comment section below.